mbaytas/weatherlight/README.md

 ---

-Weatherlight is an independent design research studio.
+Weatherlight is an independent, distributed interaction design research studio that creates artifacts for the home we want to live in.

 ---